smartcomputer-ai/agent-os/docs/design/design.md

 The `core` object makes Grit modifications feel much more like standard filesystem operations: e.g., creating a file on a certain directory path, then saving contents to that file.
 Moreover, there is a lot going on under the hood [to route the message](/src/wit/wit_routers.py) to that function and make the message contents available in the variable `greeting:str`, and then to persists the modified core and produce the new step id.
 But what is hidden is also not much different from what we did above in the drawn-out example, and so the developer should be able to understand what happens between this level of abstraction and the low-level API.

 ### Wit Entry Point
-A core can have whatever data in it, but the runtime expects the core to also define where to find the wit code that gets executed.
+A core can have whatever data in it, but the runtime expects the core to also define where to find the Wit code that gets executed.

-In the root of the core, there must be a node called `wit` which defines the entry point for the wit function.
+In the root of the core, there must be a node called `wit` which defines the entry point for the Wit function.
 The contents of the `wit` node are largely programming language specific.
 In the future, there will be other nodes that define the runtime and package versions, but not yet.

 Whenever the runtime wants to execute an actor, because there are new messages, it looks up the last step id from the references (`refs/heads/<actor id>` ), then loads the last step, finds the `wit` node in the step’s core, resolves the associated state transition function either by loading it from the core itself or externally, then executes the function passing it the last step id and the new messages.
-If the wit function succeeds, the runtime updates the references so that `refs/heads/<actor id>` points to the last step id.
+If the Wit function succeeds, the runtime updates the references so that `refs/heads/<actor id>` points to the last step id.

 In Python, the `wit` node must be in the root of the core—i.e., the path must be `/wit`—and it can point either to external code or to internal code.
 External code just means the code gets executed from the filesystem and not from the contents of the core itself.
-This is only used for built-in wit functions or during development.
-Internal means the wit code is actually loaded from Grit and executed from there.
-The runtime has a custom Python module loader for this, and the runtime uses a custom function "resolver" to load the function depending on the wit reference type.
+This is only used for built-in Wit functions or during development.
+Internal means the Wit code is actually loaded from Grit and executed from there.
+The runtime has a custom Python module loader for this, and the runtime uses a custom function "resolver" to load the function depending on the Wit reference type.

 As for how code get's into Grit, we will discuss this later in the "Actor Lifecycle" section.

 ### Side Effects & Determinism
-A wit *can* have side effects.
+A Wit *can* have side effects.
 For some this might be anathema in an event-driven system.

 First, we are decidedly not aiming to build an [event-sourced system](https://martinfowler.com/eaaDev/EventSourcing.html).
 Event sourcing means that the current state can always be recomputed from the events that went into the system.
 And for that to work deterministically, the functions that compute the state transitions cannot have any side effects, otherwise the final state will always be different.
 We do not believe recomputability is a desirable property, mostly because it is not worth the effort.
 Agents will live in the real-time digital world of their users.
 Events come and go, and we are only interested in maintaining the latest state.

 Now, you can go back and recompute a step, but this is not something that we want to do with the entire history, only if the last computation crashed or the final step id was not persisted for some reason.
-In other words, we only use recomputability to retry wit executions and to give more flexibility to the scheduler of the runtime.
-So, it is still advisable that a wit function, insofar it modifies external resources, is implemented with safeguards in case the wit is executed multiple times with the same messages.
+In other words, we only use recomputability to retry Wit executions and to give more flexibility to the scheduler of the runtime.
+So, it is still advisable that a Wit function, insofar it modifies external resources, is implemented with safeguards in case the Wit is executed multiple times with the same messages.

 As for modifications of the internal state of an actor when it creates a new step, this can certainly be implemented quite side effect free.
 But not fully, because we support programming languages that are neigh impossible to put into a deterministic straitjacket.

 We are trying to offer the best of both worlds in terms of determinism.
 Wit functions in their raw form are very easy to reason about (step in, step out), but they can have side effects and are expected to do so.
-For example, a wit that calls out to an LLM will just import the relevant libraries and make the call itself, usually asynchronously.
+For example, a Wit that calls out to an LLM will just import the relevant libraries and make the call itself, usually asynchronously.
 The problem with trying to make functions pure is that the complications of the world must be dealt with somewhere nonetheless, which usually means building complex support structures that color the entire stack.
-In the Agent OS, a wit developer can choose to make certain functions pure and reason about them in a certain way and make others messy and involved and figure out how to deal with them separately.
+In the Agent OS, a Wit developer can choose to make certain functions pure and reason about them in a certain way and make others messy and involved and figure out how to deal with them separately.

 Finally, it must also be mentioned that working with Grit produces side effects too: each time an object is stored, all kinds of I/O occurs.
 However, Grit is thread and multi-process safe, and since it is append-only, it cannot be corrupted.
 So, it is benign if a step runs multiple times, producing the same objects over-and-over.
 What matters in the end is the adoption of a new step id by the runtime, which is well-structured logic and easy to reason about.

 ### Wit Queries
 Not all code that runs against a step must necessarily make changes to it.
 So, the Agent OS also supports read-only operations that do not run as a state transition function.
 We call these "queries."

 Queries are possible because the data in each step is static because the object store is append-only.
-Consequently, if step N contains code to run queries against its own state, we can do that safely without worrying that a separate wit execution will conflict with the query.
+Consequently, if step N contains code to run queries against its own state, we can do that safely without worrying that a separate Wit execution will conflict with the query.

 Now, a query is generally addressed to an actor and not a specific step.
-For a query, the runtime tries to use the very last step that has been generated by a wit, but this is not guaranteed.
+For a query, the runtime tries to use the very last step that has been generated by a Wit, but this is not guaranteed.
 If this is a dealbreaker, then one can always communicate via normal messages that are executed as part of a state transition.

-Since a query is not a wit, it has a different definition or protocol:
+Since a query is not a Wit, it has a different definition or protocol:
 ```
 step + query name + query args -> blob or tree
 ```